miyako/4d-plugin-app-store-tools/README.md

 Parameter|Type|Description
 ------------|------|----
-date  |TEXT|The date that the app receipt expires.
+date  |TEXT|The date that the app receipt expires

 This command reads the date that the app receipt expires.